duganchen/ngx-responsiveindex/README.md

-nginx-responsiveindex
+nginx-boostrapindex
 =====================

-Responsive indexes module for the Nginx web server
+Responsive boostrap-formatted indexes module for the Nginx web server